 We see buttons and banners on websites all over the Internet.
-Why can't we use them on UUA.org?
+Why don't we use them on UUA.org?

-Our usability experts researched this question thoroughly before making recommendations for the design templates we use, and we decided to avoid using graphic buttons for several reasons:
+Our usability experts researched this question thoroughly before making recommendations for the design templates we use, and we try to avoid using graphic buttons for several reasons:

 - People tend to ignore things that look like ads.
 Eye-tracking research shows that website users focus mainly on the textual content of a page.